 AI Analyzer#

-AMD AI Analyzer is a tool that supports analysis and visualization of model compilation and inference on the the Ryzen AI NPU.
+AMD AI Analyzer is a tool that supports analysis and visualization of model compilation and inference on Ryzen AI.
 The primary goal of the tool is to help users better understand how the models are processed by the hardware, and to identify performance bottlenecks that may be present during model inference.
-Using the AI Analyzer, users can effectively visualize graph and operator partitions between the NPU and CPU.
+Using AI Analyzer, users can visualize graph and operator partitions between the NPU and CPU.

 Installation#